Anshuu-Sharma/LegalSetu/README.md

 ---

 > ⚖️ **LegalSetu is not just software — it’s a legal revolution for Bharat.**
 > Now, legal help doesn’t need to be confusing, English-only, or lawyer-dependent.
-It’s just a few taps and one voice away — in your language.
+> It's just a few taps and one voice away — in your language.
+> From AI chat to real advocate support — we’ve got you covered.